 This sub-section will describe for the whole programme period the budgetary and other economic measures being taken, or proposed, to achieve the fiscal objectives of the programme.
-It will include the fiscal plan for 2023-2024, and a description and quantification of the underlying policies and measures.
+It will include the fiscal plan for 2024-2025, and a description and quantification of the underlying policies and measures.
 The programme should illustrate the feasibility of the government's fiscal objectives by means of a projection of the main fiscal aggregates.
 It should be assessed to what extent the expected budgetary balance might depend on the accomplishment of structural reforms.

 To allow for a comprehensive understanding of the path of the government balance and of the budgetary strategy in general, the programme will spell out expenditure and revenue ratios and their components.
 This is expected to be underpinned by quantitative and qualitative information on the most significant policy measures (equal or above 0.1% of GDP) on the revenue and expenditure sides that will support the outlined fiscal strategy or could impact the achievement of the fiscal targets, such as in the area of taxation (including estimates for tax expenditures), public sector wages and employment, social benefit system, subsidy reforms etc. One-off and other temporary measures should be clearly distinguished from permanent ones.
-The information on measures for 2023 and 2024 should be included accordingly in Annex 1 table 2c on discretionary fiscal measures.